thica/ORCA-Remote/custombuildscripts/android/readme.txt

 sudo ln -s /media/sf_Orca/Development/secrets /media/secrets
 sudo ln -s /media/sf_Orca/Development/ORCA/Deployment /media/upload

-This is tested for buildozer version downloaed 27.10.2019 from Master
+This is tested for buildozer version downloaded 27.10.2019 from Master

 * /media/secrets should point to a folder where to store the secrets